Parasakthi (2026 film): Casting

 Following the first announcement of the film, Suriya was reported to lose weight for his character in the film as a college student.
 Dulquer Salmaan was reportedly brought on board the cast in July 2022, while his inclusion was confirmed after a year, in July 2023.
 The following September, Nazriya Nazim was reported to be a part of the cast, in her first Tamil film after Thirumanam Enum Nikkah (2014).
 The same month, Vijay Varma, Ajay Devgn and Aditi Shankar were reportedly a part of the cast, with Varma being reported to play the lead antagonist role.
 Madhavan, who acted with Suriya in Aayutha Ezhuthu (2004), was also reported to reunite with him, playing a primary role.
 Nazriya and Varma's presence were confirmed in October.
 Soon after Suriya reportedly left the project, Sivakarthikeyan was reported to sport three different looks for his character.

-Reports initially claimed that director Lokesh Kanagaraj was to make his full-fledged acting debut; however, it was not confirmed by the makers.
-In November 2024, Ravi Mohan or Vishal were reportedly in consideration for the antagonist role.
-When the latter was asked, he denied the reports.
-Sreeleela further replaced Nazriya's role as the female lead, while also making her Tamil debut with the film.
-Atharvaa was reported to replace the initial role of Dulquer Salmaan.
+In November 2024, Ravi Mohan or Vishal were reportedly in consideration for playing the antagonist; Vishal, however, denied the reports.
+Sreeleela further replaced Nazriya as the female lead, while also making her debut in Tamil.
+Atharvaa was reported to be cast in the role originally offered to Dulquer.
 Ravi, Sreeleela and Atharvaa's presence in the film was confirmed by the production house in mid-December 2024.
 Sreeleela went through a workshop for three months to learn Tamil for her character as she, per the producer, was used to commercial films and not a period film.
-Dev Ramnath and Prithvi Rajan were cast in supporting roles.
-Guru Somasundaram, Papri Ghosh and Basil Joseph were present at the film's preliminary shooting, confirming their presence in the film; the latter would make his Tamil debut with this film.
-In July, Rana Daggubati was confirmed to be part of the cast.
+Sudha later said that Suriya left due to his inability to commit continuously as required.
+Chetan plays the politician C. N. Annadurai, and took help from S. S. Stanley, who played Annadurai in Periyar (2007).
+The film features cameo appearances by Malayalam actor Basil Joseph, Telugu actor Rana Daggubati and Kannada actor Dhananjaya; Sudha said their casting was to represent the different linguistic regions of South India.
+Abhishek Bachchan too had been considered for a cameo but this idea was discarded as Sudha felt too many cameos would dilute the film's narrative.
+She also said she initially wanted Vijay Deverakonda in Daggubati's role, but Devarakonda could not accept due to scheduling conflicts with Kingdom (2025).